cutesthypnotist/VRC-Screenspace-Data-Example/README.md

 We then finally read the result of said computations to mesh attributes when actually drawing the mesh.

 A grabpass version of the technique is also included that can be toggled with the USE_GRABPASS keyword in the shaders.
 This exports the data to the screen directly without the need for a camera to be pointed at the object.
-A CRT-version is included as well, use with caution.
+A camera-free CRT-version using grabpass is included as well.

 ![img](./Images/1.png)